unicef/etools-infra/README.md

  ```

- - login to localhost:8082/admin/login edit your user, set country and other stuff, then access frontend apps
+Finally, login to localhost:8082/admin/login to finalize setting up your user:

+- In the `auth.User` model make sure to set available countries
+- In the `users.UserProfile` model, make sure to select a country and/or a country override

+You should now be able to access frontend apps.

 ### Getting latest changes